scalar-labs/docs-scalardb/docs/latest/two-phase-commit-transactions.md

 In either case, you can retry the transaction from the beginning since the cause of this exception is basically transient.

 In the sample code, for `UnknownTransactionStatusException`, the transaction is not retried because the cause of the exception is nontransient.
+Also, for `UnsatisfiedConditionException`, the transaction is not retried because how to handle this exception depends on your application requirements.
 For other exceptions, the transaction is retried because the cause of the exception is transient or nontransient.
 If the cause of the exception is transient, the transaction may succeed if you retry it.
 However, if the cause of the exception is nontransient, the transaction may still fail even if you retry it.